crf8472/libarcstk/README.md

 This branch hosts version 0.2.x of libarcstk which is outdated and will not see any development anymore.

-The latest release with this API was 0.2.1-alpha.2.
+The latest release with this API was [0.2.1-alpha.2 (Mar 2, 2025)][3].
 You will find the API documentation for this version [here][1].

 This branch should not be used for new projects.
 If your project requires version 0.2.x consider upgrading to the latest release of libarcstk.

+- Libarcstk 0.2.x contains an earlier version of module 'calc' whose API has been reorganized in later versions.
+- Libarcstk 0.2.x is compileable as C++14 only.

 ## What libarcstk does